 Recent studies have observed the effects of chlorella on various digestive system functions, with significant results, which leads to promising new options for those looking for intestinal health support.

 Chlorella's Unique Nutrition

 There are a plethora of green powders and supplements available in the 21st century, all promising a wide range of benefits, such as spirulina, wheatgrass and barley grass.
-However, none of these have been scientifically proven to help support intestinal health, and in fact, may be quite harmful to a sensitive digestive system.
+However, many of these have not been scientifically proven to help support intestinal health, and in fact, may be harmful to a sensitive digestive system.
 For example, spirulina blocks the absorption of vitamin B12 in the body1, while chlorella has been proven to alleviate vitamin B12 deficiency in patients2.
 This confirms that chlorella would be the best plant source, non synthetic vitamin B12 supplement available to vegans and vegetarians, as well as those who have a vitamin B12 deficiency and or who need support with their digestive system function.

 The Health Benefits of Chlorella

 The human body can retreat into a state of dysbiosis due to several reasons, and over time, if this imbalance isn’t addressed, can lead to poor health conditions.
 Toxins found in many foods (heavy metals, pesticides, carcinogens) and in the environment, can build up in cells and tissues, often making health conditions worse.
-Current research continues to suggest that chlorella assists with the body’s natural detoxification process, which helps support overall health and well-being.
+Current research continues to suggest that chlorella assists with the body’s natural purification process, which helps support overall health and well-being.